Sign Up Below and Get Access to Our Free Workshop

 One of the biggest problems I see from within this "fitness" industry is the oppression of self-efficacy.
 Instead of wellness, we're fed narratives of brokenness, dysfunction, and "not good enough", so consumers are left feeling ill-equipped to make their OWN choices toward health and fitness.
+What's empowering about teaching people to distrust themselves and their body?
 All to drive sales.

-What should be a culture of freedom and self-expression through movement is instead a world of boxes to fit in.
-Women and girls, especially, need to know we COME EQUIPPED.
-We aren't passive participants, or ornaments, but human beings with inherent worth, agency, and a call to make the world a better place.
+What should be a culture of freedom and self-expression through movement is instead a world of boxes to tick and problems to fix.

 As Seen In:

 Before EWS I was frustrated with my inability/unwillingness to follow longer, performance-goal oriented fitness programs.
 It was like a series of never-ending small failures.

 I now look forward to my workouts, and don't worry about following any set-in-stone program.
 No more feeling guilty and frustrated because I'm not able to do what I was "supposed to" do according to a long program.

 Having the attitude of 'anything is good enough' gives me permission to workout with no pressure on how 'perfect' it might be.
 I feel more relaxed about my body and how I move.
 If I miss a few workouts I know I can come back and pick it up again, never feeling like I am ever 'behind', which cuts out a lot of stress that comes from workout programs and the feeling that I might 'fail'.

 Just click below and you'll be taken to the registration page.
 Then.... you're in.